Crimes and Tickets

 Print

 In our society, the role of police officers is to maintain peace, order and safety.
 To fulfill these functions, they have broad powers.
 But they also have duties and responsibilities.
-Police officers must follow special rules of conduct.
-In Quebec, these rules are found in the Code of ethics of Québec police officers (the “code of ethics”).
-This article explains the duties and rules of conduct of Quebec police officers.
-It also explains the rights of people who are victims of police misconduct.
+Police officers must follow special rules of conduct while on the job.
+The rules that apply in Quebec are found in the Code of ethics of Québec police officers.
+When a police officer doesn’t respect their code of ethics, it’s possible to file a complaint.

 o Montreal police cars are parked on the side of the street in the rain.